tinloaf/ygg/docs/pages/Startpage.md

 * Example of using the red-black tree: @ref rbtreeexample
 * Example of using the interval tree: @ref intervaltreeexample
 * Example of using the interval map: @ref intervalmapexample
+* Example of using the dynamic segment tree: @ref dynamicsegmenttreeexample

 There's also a @ref quickstart page that walks you through the examples for the red-black tree and the interval tree.